 Cooperation partnerships are one of the Erasmus+ project formats.
 They make it possible for institutions of school education, vocational training, Higher education, adult education and extracurricular youth work to cooperate with partner institutions from Europe.
 Knowledge and experiences are exchanged and innovative approaches to education are developed in international networks.
 This in turn also benefits the Swiss educational landscape.

 The institutions involved work together to develop innovative concepts, methods and instruments, and to exchange information about proven methods and tap into synergies.
 This contributes to quality development of offerings and helps to strengthen international networks.

-Cooperation partnerships contribute to one or more transversal or sector-specific political priorities of the European Erasmus+ programme (see Erasmus+ Programme Guide, page 213ff).
+Cooperation partnerships contribute to one or more transversal or sector-specific political priorities of the European Erasmus+ programme (see Erasmus+ Programme Guide).
 For example, they are working on making mobility and cooperation activities more inclusive or developing innovative learning and teaching methods in the area of entrepreneurial skills.

 Projects can last between 12 and a maximum of 36 months depending on the objectives of the project and the planned activities.
 This applies for all areas of education as well as extracurricular youth work.

 Educational institutions, non-profit organisations/NGOs, clubs, public authorities or cultural institutions may take part in cooperation partnerships.